oracle/cloudtestdrive/AppDev/helidon-k8s/README.md

 Finally we look at **monitoring and graphing** to extract data on how the system operates.

-In the future the labs will include sections on auto-scaling and the use of a Service Mesh, and other Kuberneties based cloud native capabilities such as A/B testing of new releases etc.
+In the future the labs will include sections on auto-scaling and the use of a Service Mesh, and other Kubernetes based cloud native capabilities such as A/B testing of new releases etc.

 ### Lab conventions